themindfulcoder/homebase/content/post/learning-python-part-2.md

 Strings are defined in a number of different ways, all of which use quotes.

-It is recommended that you choose either the single or double quote method and stick to it through out your project for the sake of consistency.
+It is recommended that you choose either the single or double quote method and stick to it throughout your project for the sake of consistency.

 Straightforward situations look like this